-14. How much will the registration fee cost?
+14. How much is the registration fee?

-The annual STR registration fee will be \$914.
+The annual STR registration fee is \$914.
 The fee is an amount necessary to recover the costs for staffing and administration of the program.

-15. Why will there be a 90-night limit on Un-Hosted stays?
+15. Is there a 90-night limit on Un-Hosted stays?

-A Host must reside at a residence for nine (9) months in a calendar year for it to be their Primary Residence.
+A Host must reside on the property for a minimum of two hundred seventyfive (275) Days per calendar year either in the Primary Residence or in an ADU or in a detached residential unit.
 The Ordinance is accommodating those times when Hosts are on vacation, on leave for work, or other reasons when they may want to rent their residence for Un-Hosted stays.